adilhasssan143-arch/shanza-blog.github.io/_posts/2024-04-04-shanza-blog.md

 ![Desktop View](/assets/img/hi.jpg)

- Intro
+ Intro:

-My first step into the world of programming was nothing less than a battle...
-(Your full paragraph will go here)
+My first step into the world of programming was nothing less than a battle.
+It began as a silent standoff between me and a blinking cursor, where every semicolon felt like a strategic gamble and every "Syntax Error" a personal strike against my resolve.
+I spent hours wrestling with logic that seemed purposefully evasive, feeling like I was trying to learn a cryptic language while blindfolded.
+Yet, within that struggle, there was a strange, addictive rhythm; each crashed program was a lesson learned, and every bug squashed became a hard-won trophy.
+What started as a daunting confrontation eventually shifted into a complex dance of problem-solving, turning a frustrating war of attrition into the foundation of my creative confidence.

 1. The Battle with the Semicolon ;